1999Swarup/htmltong1-StudentManagement/README.md

 ## Development server

-Run `npm run start:proxy:mock:server` for running the json server for data and also the dev server together else the code may not work.
+Run `npm run start:proxy:mock:server` or `npm start` for running the json server for data and also the dev server together else the code may not work.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.Run `ng serve` only for a dev server.

 ## Code scaffolding